Rensselaer Polytechnic Institute: Since 1900

 In 1999, RPI gained attention when it was one of the first universities to implement a mandatory laptop computer program.
 This was also the year of the arrival of Shirley Ann Jackson, a former chairperson of the Nuclear Regulatory Commission under U.S. President Bill Clinton, as the eighteenth president of RPI.
 She instituted "The Rensselaer Plan" (discussed below), an ambitious plan to revitalize the institute.
 Many advances have been made under the plan, and Jackson has enjoyed the ongoing support of the RPI Board of Trustees.
 However, her leadership style did not sit well with many faculty; on 26 April 2006, RPI faculty voted 149 to 155 in a failed vote of no-confidence in Jackson.
 In September 2007, RPI's Faculty Senate was suspended for over four years over conflict with the administration.
+In 2011, the college was sanctioned by the American Association of University Professors "for infringement of governance standards".

 On 3 October 2008, RPI celebrated the opening of the $220 million Experimental Media and Performing Arts Center.
 That same year the national economic downturn resulted in the elimination of 98 staff positions across the institute, about five percent of the workforce.
 Campus construction expansion continued, however, with the completion of the $92 million East Campus Athletic Village and opening of the new Blitman Commons residence hall in 2009.
 As of 2015, all staff positions had been reinstated at the institute, experiencing significant growth from pre-recession levels and contributing over $1 billion annually to the economy of the Capital District.
-That same year, renovation of the North Hall, E-Complex, and Quadrangle dormitories began and was later completed in 2016 to house the largest incoming class in Rensselaer's history.
+That same year, renovation of the North Hall, E-Complex, and Quadrangle dormitories began and was later completed in 2016 to house one of the largest incoming classes in Rensselaer's history.
+In 2022, Rensselaer hosted a incoming class size of 2,110 students, the largest class size in Rensselaer's history.

 In July 2022, Martin A. Schmidt, formerly provost of Massachusetts Institute of Technology, became RPI's nineteenth president.